amirgholizad/AmirGholizad/README.md

 ## 👋 About Me

-I am a graduating M.Sc.
-Physics student and a passionate developer with research experience in Data Science and developing Machine Learning, Deep Learning, and Large Language Models.
-As a Backend Developer, I specialize in AWS and cloud-based solutions.
-My expertise lies in preprocessing data for machine learning models, deploying AI-based web apps, and managing cloud databases.
+I am a graduated Physics student and a passionate developer with research experience in Data Science and developing Machine Learning, Deep Learning, and Large Language Models.
+As a Software Developer, I specialize in full stack web development, AWS, and cloud-based solutions.
+My expertise lies in building full fledged web apps using HTML/CSS/JS/React, and managing cloud platforms.

 - 🔭 I’m currently working on: creating a chatbot that gives advice on nutrition and workout plans 🧨
 - 🌱 I’m currently learning:   more about ML in Finance